rodrigodsluz/dev-radar-reactjs/README.md

   <a href="#memo-licença">Licença</a>
 </p>

+---

 ![Screenshot](d1-image.png)

+---

 ## 💻 Projeto

-  Este projeto é um teste para testar as habilidades no desenvolvimento front-end em ReactJS.
+  Este projeto tem o intuito de testar as habilidades no desenvolvimento front-end em ReactJS.

 ## 🔖 Layout